hikeventures/hikeventures.github.io/_posts/best/2016-05-23-best-winter-gloves.markdown

 <h2 style="color:red">Our selection of the best warm winter gloves for ski, snowboard and snowshoeing adventures.</h2>
 <br>

 For my next ski and snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves.
-Here is our <a href="#list">selection</a> of the best winter gloves which I would consider to buy for skiing, snowboarding, snowshoeing or hiking in 2017. {% include disclaimer.html %}
+Here is our <a href="#list">selection</a> of the best winter gloves which I would consider to buy for skiing, snowboarding, snowshoeing or hiking in 2017.

 ---